 To find images already stored in your Canva library, you’ll follow a few steps.

-Insert your image into your post by clicking Add to Buffer in the upper right-hand corner of the Canva editor.
-Here's a GIF of the process.
+- Insert your image into your post by clicking Add to Buffer in the upper right-hand corner of the Canva editor.
+Here's a GIF of the entire process.

 Finish your post text in Buffer and then add your post to the queue.
 It's now ready to be published at the date and time you scheduled it for.